atroxaper/p6-LogP6-Blog-Example/README.md

 ...
 ```

-After that each log entry signed by session id:
+With that, each log entry is signed by a session id:

 ```bash
 # resources/route.log